 Can I claim expenses without a receipt?

-Do you claim tax deductions when you don’t have a receipt?
-Claiming expenses with no receipts is risky as the ATO is getting much better at data matching individual tax return deductions than previous years, but in some cases it is okay!
-Let’s dig into this and try to avoid ATO troubles.
+Do you claim tax deductions if you don’t have a receipt?
+Claiming costs without receipts is problematic because the ATO is getting better at linking data to individual tax return deductions than in past years, but it is acceptable in some cases!
+Let’s investigate this and see if we can avoid any ATO problems.

-As tax time approaches, Australians are thinking about collecting receipts and other records to help them get a handy refund soon.
+As tax season approaches, Australians are thinking about compiling receipts and other documents in order to receive a timely return.

-Receipts are the easiest way to satisfy the Australian Taxation Office that your deduction is real, but there are some deductions where receipts are unnecessary or impossible to get.
+Receipts are the most straightforward way to show the Australian Taxation Office that your deduction is valid, but they are not necessary for all deductions.

-The ATO understands this but is warning that you need to prove how you calculated all your deductions, usually with some form of written evidence or secondary record such as bank statements.
+The ATO acknowledges this, but warns that you must show how you calculated all of your deductions, which is normally done through written proof or secondary documents such as bank statements.

 Car expenses, travel, clothing, phone calls, union fees, training, conferences, and books are all examples of work-related expenses.

 So what exactly can you claim back?